muthurajr/spark-gradle-template/README.md

 ```
 ./gradlew check
 ```
-* In case of publishing the artifacts either individual module jar or the tarball from distribution, maben-publish can be used.
+* In case of publishing the artifacts either individual module jar or the tarball from distribution, maven-publish can be used.

 ### Customization
 All the properties in gradle.properties can be customized to control the build operation